dr-guangtou/taotie/programing/python_write_your_project.md

 - [pycallgraph - Python module that creates call graphs for Python programs](https://github.com/gak/pycallgraph)
 	* No longer maintained by the original author, but still available through a fork: [pycallgraph2](https://github.com/daneads/pycallgraph2)

+### Upload Your Package to __PyPI__

+* __PyPI__ is the Python Package Index.
+It is a repository of software for the Python programming language.
+	- "It helps you find and install software developed and shared by the Python community"
+	- Basically, once you upload your project to __PyPI__, people can use __pip install__ to install it.

+* It is pretty straightforward to upload your project.
+Please read [this tutorial](https://packaging.python.org/tutorials/packaging-projects/)